Solar-network/python-slp/POCs.md

-# SLP concensus
+# SLP consensus

  > Databases being built from journal, focus have to be done on slp journal.

-## Concensus with journal proof of history
+## Consensus with journal proof of history

 Each journal entry contains a `poh` (proof of history) computed as a md5 hash on concatenation of previous `poh` entry and md5 hash of current SLP contract fields.